gregorysholl/mocha-utilities/README.md

 #### Http Helper

-The HttpHelper class assists with handling HTTP/HTTPS requests and responses.
+`HttpHelper` assists with handling HTTP/HTTPS requests and responses.
 It is constructed under the Builder pattern.
 The following code demonstrates how to make a simple GET request.

 ```swift
 import MochaUtilities